Giving children choice

 Through this children at all stages can become actively involved, whether its pointing, asking questions or making a comment

 Parents can support their child's learning by taking advantage of everyday opportunities to enhance children learning language.
 Identifying what motives your child to interact-them read a story about their interest-learn a song-create a picture-try and keep the interaction going.
 Everyday routines that you go through with your child such as bath time for example is an opportunity to show your child how language is really important part of your world and theirs.
 In the bathroom you can pull up a comfortable chair-so you can sit and chat, this could also be the beginning of lifelong habit of singing in the bath, add kitchen equipment-such as measuring cups for children to experiment with fluids and volume.

 Lifelong learning, reading is the key!

-I’m often asked by families what they can do at home to help with reading, writing and maths.
-Luckily, the answer is easy : read story books!
-Reading story books has endless benefits for all ages, from babies – older children, and provides early literacy and numeracy skills essential for life.
-But don’t just turn the pages, play with the words, and bring life to story through conversational reading.
+Families often ask me what they can do at home to help their children with reading, writing, and maths.
+Luckily, the answer is simple: read story books!
+Reading has endless benefits for children of all ages, providing early literacy and numeracy skills essential for lifelong learning.
+Don’t just turn the pages, play with the words, and bring life to the story through conversational reading.

-Reading one favourite story, and one new story, each time you read.
+Reading one favourite story and one new story each time you read with your child.
 Go back and forth with your child, chat and ask questions, pause for thought, and make it fun!

 Ask questions such as, ‘What can you see?’
 ‘What can you show me?’ and ‘What can you say about the story, characters or pictures?’
 Don’t just stop at books either.
 Recipes, the newspaper, signs and magazines are great too.
 Make your home a print-rich environment, filled with letters and words – creating a love for learning.